mike9251/karpathy.github.io/_posts/2019-11-08-c-plus-plus.markdown

 const_cast<int&>(a) = 11; // ok
 {% endhighlight %}

+{% highlight c++ %}
+const int * const func(const int * const &arg);
+//1. return value is a const pointer to a const data
+//2. the argument is a reference to a const pointer to a const data
+{% endhighlight %}

 ## Const function
-Doesn't modify any values, can call only const functions, otherwise compiler error.
+A member function which doesn't modify any member variable, can call only const functions, otherwise compiler error.
 {% highlight c++ %}
 void func() const;
 {% endhighlight %}